gotrafficgo/construct_fundamental_diagram/README.md

 ## Code
 I am proud to have developed the code in both **Matlab** and **Python**, and the two versions essentially implement the same functionality.
-You need to unzip the data and place them into the folder 'trajectory_data'.
+Before running the code, you need to unzip the data and place them into the folder 'trajectory_data'.
+You may need to modify the ‘root’ path to match your computer settings.

 ## Input Trajectory Data Format